sunrick/uncomtrade/README.md

 ```

 #### Country finder helper

+WARNING: TO BE SAFE, use the numbers listed in their docs.
+The API uses the wrong ISO number for France, 251, it should be 250.
+Not sure how many other errors there are.
+Also, API includes former countries like USSR, regions and some city states that do no not exist in the countries gem.
+Will work on a better solution.

 The [UN Comtrade API][comtrade] uses ISO numbers for identifying countries/regions.
 This gem uses the [countries gem][countries] to help you use two/three letter country codes, as well as country names to find the number for you.
 For a list of available countries/regions check the [UN Comtrade API][comtrade] docs.
 You can also just use the ISO number.